 Is the Renault Captur an SUV?

-The Renault Captur is a small crossover SUV.
+The Renault Captur is a small SUV.
 It's similar to the Renault Clio in size (itself a small hatchback alternative to the Ford Fiesta and Vauxhall Corsa).
-As a small crossover, it has a higher ride height than the Clio, and a slightly more practical cabin.
+As a small SUV, it has a higher ride height than the Clio, and a slightly more practical cabin.

 Is the Renault Captur a good car?

 The Renault Captur represents good value for money.
-It's a comfortable alternative to other affordable crossovers like the Skoda Kamiq, Ford Puma and Peugeot 2008.
+It's a comfortable alternative to other affordable small SUVs like the Skoda Kamiq, Ford Puma and Peugeot 2008.